Grief counselling is often only pursued when the process of grief becomes so overwhelming that your ability to function is impaired significantly.

 Is sensitive to your physical, emotional, spiritual and social needs.

-Builds a stable of coping strategies that recognise your vulnerabilities and limits and has your self-care at their heart, but also stimulates a new way of being.
+- Helps you builds a stable of coping strategies that recognise your vulnerabilities and limits and has your self-care at heart, but also stimulates a new way of being.

 Grief counselling can help you recognise that grieving is an active process, not just a something to get through.
 It can be a growth process.